Metaculus/metaculus/README.md

 We use husky to run linter and typescript checks before commiting (see `front_end/.husky`).

 If you want to skip this, you can use the `--no-verify` flag when commiting.

+## Email
+We use Django Anymail to integrate various email providers through a single library, simplifying our email management By default, we use the Mailgun provider.

+Env Configuration:
+- `MAILGUN_API_KEY`
+- `EMAIL_HOST_USER`